blackbone23/react-native-drawernavigator/README.md

 # react-native-drawernavigator
-This is sample drawernavigator template using react native 0.60
+This is sample drawernavigator template using react native 0.60 (can be used too in 0.59)

 I'm using node version 12.4.0 w/ npm version 6.10.0 under Mac Os Mojave 10.14.5